tylercollier-devmtn/rubrics/personal_project.md

 ### Build Tools
 #### Less or Sass

-Sass and Less are both CSS preprocessors, meaning they extend the CSS language, adding features that allow variables, mixins, functions, and many other techniques..
-In normal people speak, they are a way to simplify your CSS workflow, making development and maintenance tasks easier.
+Sass and Less are both CSS preprocessors, meaning they extend the CSS language, adding features that allow variables, mixins, functions, and many other techniques.
+They are a way to simplify your CSS workflow, making development and maintenance tasks easier.
 Though they are both essentially doing the same job, Sass is used far more in the industry and it is the recommended one if you choose to use a CSS preprocessor.

 Gotchas:
 * You might hear the term Sass/SCSS, that’s because they are (for the most part) the same thing.
-* Sass/Less are tools that you can come very reliant on because of the simplicity that they bring to your development.
+* Sass/Less are tools that you can become very reliant on because of the simplicity that they bring to your development.
 Though it is something that you can simply implement in every project you create moving forward, it is important that you don’t forget/neglect the rules of basic CSS.
 * Getting a preprocessor up and running might be a headache your first time around.
 Here is a great guide that will make set up a breeze. https://github.com/missyjeanbeutler/sass-demo

 #### Webpack or Browserify
-(Tyler)
+Webpack is the build tool that powers `create-react-app`.
+Behind the scenes, `create-react-app` uses Webpack to perform build steps that eventually results in the `bundle.js` file your website uses.
+There is also the `webpack-dev-server` that is used to run the site in development mode, which allows for file watching and auto-refreshing.
 ### Planning and Design
+(Be sure to explain project-plan.pdf)
 #### Domain Registration

-Domain Registration is the process for registering a domain name (Duh!), which identifies one more more I.P. addresses with a name that is easier to remember and use in URLs to identify particular web pages.
+Domain Registration is the process for registering a domain name, which identifies one or more IP addresses with a name that is easier to remember and use in URLs to identify particular web pages.
 There are many domain registrars out there and not every choice will be the perfect fit in every way, so do your own research.
-That being said some of the more popular registars are: namecheap, bluehost, HostGator and GoDaddy.
+That being said some of the more popular registrars are: namecheap, bluehost, HostGator and GoDaddy.

 Gotchas:
 * Be aware that registering for a domain name isn’t free.
 There are many sites that will offer a hosting package that will then give you a free domain name.
 Take “free” with a grain of salt.
-It is often cheaper to host elsewhere then wait for a promotion (they happen very often on GoDaddy) where you can register a domain name for $.99/year.
+It is often cheaper to host elsewhere then wait for a promotion (they happen very often on GoDaddy) where you can register a domain name for $0.99/year.
 * Speaking of hosting, that is something you must do before you start the process of hooking up to a domain name.
-* It is highly, highly recommended that get the domain privacy package when registering for a domain name.
+* It is highly recommended that get the domain privacy package when registering for a domain name.
 That will protect against identity theft, prevents domain-related spam, and deters hijackers.
 * If you are hosting with Zeit, you must upgrade your Zeit account to the paid version to use a custom domain name.